Alpin Loacker Outdoor Online Shop from Austria. Everything for your mountain friends

 Can you go hiking with any dog?

 No. Not every dog is suitable for hiking.
-The tour can quickly become torture, especially for older and chronically ill dogs.
-If your four-legged friend suffers from osteoarthritis or another degenerative joint disease, hiking with a dog is not right for you.
-Even dogs who prefer to relax comfortably on the couch and see dog walks as a necessary evil will not have any fun on a hiking tour together.
+Older and chronically ill dogs in particular can quickly turn the tour into an ordeal.
+If your four-legged friend suffers from osteoarthritis or another degenerative joint disease, hiking with a dog is not the right thing for you.
+Dogs that prefer to relax comfortably on the couch and see walks as a necessary evil will also not have fun on a hiking tour together.

-Puppies and particularly anxious dogs should go for normal walks.
-The following applies to all other dogs: You know your dog best.
-If he enjoys running and exploring, nothing stands in the way of a dog hiking tour together.
-However, you should definitely adapt these to the needs of your furry friend.
-Dogs with particularly short legs require different dog walking tours than larger breeds.
+Puppies and particularly anxious dogs should rather go for normal walks.
+For all other dogs: you know your dog best.
+If he is keen to run and explore, there is nothing to stop you going on a dog walking tour together.
+However, you should definitely adapt this to the needs of your furry friend.
+Dogs with particularly short legs need different dog walking tours than larger breeds.

-At what age can I hike with my dog?
+From what age can I go hiking with my dog?

-Your dog should be at least 1.5 years old to go hiking with him.
-Long hikes, on the other hand, are far too strenuous for puppies.
+Your dog should be at least 1.5 years old to go hiking with you.
+For puppies, on the other hand, long hikes are far too strenuous.
 In addition to a lack of fitness, the primary focus here is on protecting bones and joints.
-During the growth phase, these can suffer significant damage on a short (and especially long) hiking trip.
+During the growth phase, these can suffer considerable damage on a short (and above all long) hiking trip.

-It is not for nothing that the rule of thumb applies: 1 minute per week of life as a guideline for puppy walks.
-However, from puberty onwards, hiking tours with dogs are possible at any time.
-You should adapt the length and intensity to the health of your furry friend.
+It is not without reason that the rule of thumb is: 1 minute per week of life as a guideline for puppy walks.
+From puberty onwards, however, walks with dogs are possible at any time.
+The length and intensity should be adapted to the health condition of your furry friend.